 What Is Beautiful About the Pose?

-When looking at a student in a posture, we never look for what is “wrong,” I learned.
+A new thing I learned is that when looking at a student in a posture, we never look for what is “wrong.”
 In fact, any adjustment actually comes last.
 Instead, we were instructed to first look at what is beautiful about the student in the pose.
 Does the student look graceful or strong?
 Comfortable?
 Confident?
-Do the feet look grounded; is the head held high on a strong spine?
+Do the feet look grounded, and is the head held high on a strong spine?
 Then, once we as teachers have noticed and acknowledged what is beautiful, we can then look closely at the posture to see what tiny adjustments can be made to transform the pose and help the student feel the posture even more deeply.

 What is Beautiful About the Person?

 I was touched by this.
-This suggestion is not only useful with yoga students but is also what I strive to do with counseling clients!
-In the end, it is not about “fixing” what is “wrong” with a person, but rather looking for what is strong and wonderful first, and then making tiny shifts which have a holistic effect on the entire system.
+This suggestion not only applies to yoga students but is also what I strive to do with counseling clients!
+In the end, it is not about “fixing” what is “wrong” with a person, but rather looking for what is strong and wonderful first, and then making tiny shifts that have a holistic effect on the entire system.
 A mere tweak such as pressing more strongly into one edge of one foot can dramatically change an entire yoga posture; a mere addition of a gratitude or mindfulness meditation practice can have a transformative effect on the wellbeing of a human being.

 What is Beautiful About This Moment?

 I loved this so much that I have begun applying it to all other areas of life.
 I have found myself asking, on walks or in moments of solitude, what is beautiful about the moment, and felt my heart warm as I realized all the extraordinary subtleties that make seemingly mundane moments precious and unique.